tensorflow/docs/site/en/guide/profiler.md

 The memory profile summary has six fields:

-1. Memory ID - Dropdown which lists all available memory systems (host and device).
-Select the memory system you want to view from the dropdown.
-Note that the host is listed as `gpu_host_bfc`
+1. Memory ID - Dropdown which lists all available device memory systems.
+Select the memory system you want to view from the dropdown
 1.  #Allocation - The number of memory allocations made during the profiling interval
 1.  #Deallocation - The number of memory deallocations in the profiling interval